Forward (association football): Defensive capabilities

-Although the striker is mainly an offensive position in many cases, they still play critical roles for defense that are often overlooked.
+Although the striker is mainly an offensive position in many cases, they still play critical roles in defense that are often overlooked.
 Strikers can be involved in tactics such as high-pressing, cutting out passing lanes, defending set pieces, and tracking back (mostly for wingers).
-For high-pressure, this tactic is employed when the opposing team without the ball will defend the team all the way to their back line of defenders so that they have little area to pass or perform play buildup.
+For high-pressure situations, this tactic is employed when the opposing team without the ball will defend the team all the way to their back line of defenders so that they have little area to pass or perform play buildup.
 Strikers will usually be at the forefront of this high-pressing movement and will attempt to direct ball movement.
-As part of this high-pressing technique, they can also cut out passing lanes.
-This means that they will position their bodies in-between an outside defender and central defender or midfielders and center defenders so that the opposing player is not able to pass the ball or make a play.
-By performing this method, they can effectively force the opposing team to one area of the pitch and create better opportunities for the opposing team to turn the ball over.
+As part of this high-pressure technique, they can also cut out passing lanes.
+This means that they will position their bodies between an outside defender and a central defender or midfielders and center defenders so that the opposing player is not able to pass the ball or make a play.
+By performing this method, they can effectively force the opposing team into one area of the pitch and create better opportunities for the opposing team to turn the ball over.
 They are heavily used in the "delay, coverage, balance, and concentration principles of football" through a variety of methods.
-According to the delay principle of defense in football is the idea that players should disturb the ball holder and block passing lanes, which is done in high-pressing and closing down.
+According to the delay principle of defense in football, the idea is that players should disturb the ball holder and block passing lanes, which is done in high-pressing and closing down.
 Closing down is the ability of a player to very quickly start defending the opposing player with the ball.
 This usually falls under the concentration principle of football, so strikers must be able to start defending the opposing team very high up in the opposing half.
 Although many believe strikers are not very involved in defensive strategies, they greatly help with "gathering defense to protect vital zones from progression of offensive actions, direct play to less vital zones, and allow for a regain of ball possession."